Ingund

 Shortly after their marriage (c.
-533–538) Ingund requested of Clotaire that he find a husband worthy of her sister, Aregund.
+533–538) Ingund requested of Chlothar that he find a husband worthy of her sister, Aregund.
 Finding no one suitable, Chlothar took Aregund as one of his own wives in a polygamous marriage.
 Ingund did not object to this arrangement; Aregund remained his wife until Ingund's death in 546, after which she fell out of favor with Chlothar.